 So why Zoom?

 Zoom was able to acquire steam because they were able to learn from the mistakes Skype made.
-They do not have any bugs, there isn’t any spam and the call drop rates are significantly lower.
-They are also extremely user-friendly, as those who aren’t as tech-savvy find it easy to use the service. 😌 Not everyone needs to install the application or even create the account- only the host does.
+They do not have any bugs, there isn’t any spam and the call drop rates are significantly lower, making it the perfect option for those who work in the legal industry and wish to carry out virtual depositions – learn more here.
+You will also find that it is extremely user-friendly, as those who aren’t as tech-savvy find it easy to use the service.
+Not everyone needs to install the application or even create the account- only the host does.
 The simple and sleek interface along with their ability to listen to their consumer base made them the new kings of this service-based industry.
 Businesses had long already shifted their application of choice from Skype to Zoom much before the pandemic hit as their clientele preferred something that would work over a buggy app.

 Written and Researched by Nikita Jacob